 This drive takes around 3.5 hours and as soon as you get down the mountain from Monteverde, the drive is super easy on a highway all the way down to the south.

-Make sure to stop at the Crocodile Bridge to see the giant crocodiles and you can get lunch at one of the roadside restaurants there.
+Make sure to stop at the Crocodile Bridge to see the giant crocodiles and you can get a snack at one of the roadside restaurants there.
 Then drive through Jaco to see the biggest beach town in Costa Rica.
-There are a ton of great places for food in Jaco too.
+If you’re still hungry, there are a ton of food options in Jaco.

 Manuel Antonio Hotels

-There are a TON of hotels and vacation rentals in Manuel Antonio and this area can be pretty pricey.
-If you’re on a strict budget, find a hotel in Quepos or vacation rental outside town as those are usually a bit cheaper.
+There are a lot of hotels and vacation rentals in Manuel Antonio and this area is pricey.
+If you’re on a strict budget, find a hotel in Quepos or a hostel.

 But if you want to splurge on a nice beach resort, Manuel Antonio is definitely the place to do it in Costa Rica!